-Note: We are primarily looking for ranged DPS, but we will consider any good player.
+Note: We are primarily looking for ranged DPS, and DPS with immunities, but we will consider any good player.

 Players with some mythic raiding experienced is preferred.
 Looking for players that are geared and ready to jump into mythic content straight away or very soon.

 We are a guild of dedicated and ambitious players.
 Commitment to our raid times is mandatory.
 We’re interested in consistent players who are realistic and honest about their day-to-day schedule.
 Raiders are required to communicate any tardiness or absences via a Discord channel or through tells with an officer.
 Schedules change, things come up and real life always comes first.
 All we ask for is a heads up!